Persons with Disability Parking Placards

 If the customer mails in a completed Form MV-145A (PDF), "Persons with Disability Parking Placard Application," to the Riverfront Office Center (ROC) located in Harrisburg, a permanent placard and a permanent ID card will be issued and mailed to the customer together.

-Temporary placards applications mailed to the ROC will receive a temporary ID card and a temporary placard, together in the mail; a permanent ID card for the temporary placard that was issued will be received at a later date in the mail.
-Temporary placards are valid for six months and the disability must be certified by a licensed health care provider or a police officer every time a renewal is needed.
+Temporary placards applications mailed to the ROC will receive a temporary ID card and a temporary placard, together in the mail; an ID card for the temporary placard that was issued will be received at a later date in the mail.

 A placard is issued for use in any vehicle which is being operated exclusively by or for the benefit of a person with disability and may only be used when those persons are being transported in the vehicle.